natcatmayer/GroundwaterShinyApp/scripts/background.md

 Groundwater makes up 99% of Earth’s liquid freshwater.
-Groundwater is stored in aquifers below the Earth’s surface and is one of the most important natural resources.
+Groundwater is stored in aquifers below the Earth’s surface and is one of the most important natural resources (see Figure 1).
 Groundwater is used for drinking water, crop irrigation, and agricultural production.
-Many ecosystems and wildlife depend on groundwater, such as salamanders in wetlands and fish in rivers."),
+Many ecosystems and wildlife depend on groundwater, such as salamanders in wetlands and fish in rivers.

 **How do we measure and quantify groundwater?**